 - Affiliate commissions

 One of my financial goals is to produce more assets that create passive income.
-Some examples of assets I’ve created this year are: Turn Your Etsy Shop into a Sales Machine – a workshop for CreativeLive, and my annual best-selling workbook, Your Best Year 2017.
-Both are examples of royalty payments, in which the product is created once, but will sell hundreds of thousands of times over without any additional work required.
+Some examples of assets I’ve created this year are: Turn Your Etsy Shop into a Sales Machine – a workshop for CreativeLive, and my annual planner and best-selling workbook, Your Best Year.
+Both are examples of royalty payments, in which the product is created once, but sells hundreds of thousands of times over without any additional work required.

 Therefore, once I have my annual strategy and money makers laid out, the next thing I’ll strategize is asset potential.
 I’ll ask myself questions, such as: How can I extend the sales life of this product?
 Where can I invest profits to create more passive income?
 What passive income goal to I want do strive for this year?